pic of me looking very sciency.

 Who am I?

-I am a MD-PhD student, which means I am training in both biomedical science (how to do experiments, evaluate scientific and medical literature, etc.) and medicine (how to take care of sick patients).
+I am an MD-PhD student, which means I am training in both biomedical science (how to do experiments, evaluate scientific and medical literature, etc.) and medicine (how to take care of sick patients).
 I have been in school for a very long time.
 I did a bachelors in Chemistry, a post-bach stint at a national lab, and then started my MD-PhD program in 2012, and have been studying away ever since.
-I have finished my PhD in Genetics and Genomics and will finish my MD in 2021.
+I have finished my PhD in Genetics with a focus in Bioinformatics, Genomics, and System Biology, and I will finish my MD in 2021.

 Why am I doing this blog?